Jonas628/discovere_ocpp/README.md

 `python charge_point.py`

 # reading logs locally
-get the path to the log file:
+Docker has a logging mechanism that writes everything printed to the console to a log file. get the path to the log file:
 `sudo docker inspect central-system | grep LogPath`